The Bronx discography

-The discography of The Bronx, a Los Angeles-based punk rock band, consists of six eponymously titled studio albums, two EPs, one DVD, eleven singles, two demos, and eleven music videos.
+The discography of The Bronx, a Los Angeles–based punk rock band, consists of six eponymously titled studio albums, two EPs, one DVD, eight singles, two demos, and eleven music videos.
 This includes releases by the band's mariachi alter-ego Mariachi El Bronx.

 The Bronx formed in 2002 with an initial lineup of singer Matt Caughthran, guitarist Joby J. Ford, bassist James Tweedy, and drummer Jorma Vik.
 After only twelve live performances the band signed to major label Island Def Jam, but opted to put out their early releases independently.
 They released two demos, both titled Sure Death, in 2002 on their own label, White Drugs.
 Their first single, "Bats!", was released in July 2003 on Tarantulas Records.
 Their debut album The Bronx was released in August 2003 through White Drugs and Ferret Records.
 Later that year Wichita Recordings released La Muerte Viva, an EP exclusive to the United Kingdom and Australia.
-Wichita has also released all of the singles from The Bronx's albums, beginning with "They Will Kill Us All (Without Mercy)" and "False Alarm" in 2004, which were made into music videos and reached #65 and #73 on the UK Singles Chart, respectively.
+Wichita has also released all of the singles from The Bronx's albums, beginning with "They Will Kill Us All (Without Mercy)" and "False Alarm" in 2004, which were made into music videos and reached No. 65 and No. 73 on the UK Singles Chart, respectively.

 In January 2006 The Bronx released the first two installments of their Social Club series, an exclusive series of singles limited to 250 copies each.
 The DVD Live at the Annandale followed later that month, documenting a 2004 performance in Sydney.
 Their only album for Island Def Jam, The Bronx, was released in July 2006 and supported by singles and music videos for "Shitty Future", "History's Stranglers", and "White Guilt".
 Ken Horne of The Dragons played some guitar parts on the album and soon joined the band as second guitarist.
 The band also appeared on the soundtrack to the film Snakes on a Plane with a remix of "Around the Horn".